DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * **Carved Bink** - After reaching level 10 in *Abandoned Grotto* west of Lost Knife Hideout.
 * **Project AHO** - After reaching level 15, head to Braidwood Inn (located at Kynesgrove) and talk to the innkeeper.
 Without a follower.
 * **Midwood Isle** - Automatically after finishing the main quest *The Way of the Voice.* Recommend to start it at level 15-20.
+* **The Forgotten Seasons** - Find and enter into Runoff Caverns, which are very close to Lost Valley Redoubt (and/or read a note in one of the mercenaries' tents that serves as an alternate way to begin the quest).
+I recommend to be close to level 20.
 * **The Wheels of Lull** - Automatically after reaching level 20, can be finished after reaching level 35.
 * **Helgen Reborn** - **Must** be started after 5 days after you have finished the main quest *Unbound* to make sure that Helgen has bandits inside it.
 Otherwise it can work incorrectly.
 Recommended to be started at level 20. ._Note_ in the Bannered Mare can be activated to start the quest.